Thursday, August 23, 2018

 The Spurious Origin Of Mary's Perpetual Virginity

 The Roman Catholic dogma that Mary remained a virgin throughout her lifetime was most likely a consequence of the early church adopting low views regarding human sexuality and marriage.
 The rise of asceticism, monasticism, and already existing Gnostic beliefs played a foundational role in the development of Mary's perpetual virginity.
-Many early Christians embraced positions on the issue of marriage verses virginity that we would readily discard as being totally unbiblical, irrational, and even harsh.
-After centuries of christological disputes, the Second Council of Constantinople officially declared the mother of the Lord Jesus Christ to be "ever virgin."
+Many early Christians embraced positions on the issue of marriage verses virginity that many today would readily consider to be strange and irrational.
+After centuries of disputes involving christology, the Second Council of Constantinople officially declared the mother of the Lord Jesus Christ to be "ever virgin."

-It is worth considering this excerpt from the late second to mid third century scholar Origen:
+It is worth considering this excerpt from the late-second to mid-third century scholar Origen on the underlying source material for this dogma:

 “And depreciating the whole of what appeared to be His nearest kindred, they said, Is not His mother called Mary?
 And His brethren, James and Joseph and Simon and Judas?
 And His sisters, are they not all with us?
 They thought, then, that He was the son of Joseph and Mary.
 But some say, basing it on a tradition in the Gospel according to Peter, as it is entitled, or The Book of James, that the brethren of Jesus were sons of Joseph by a former wife, whom he married before Mary.
 Now those who say so wish to preserve the honor of Mary in virginity to the end.”
 (Commentary on Matthew, 17, emphasis added)

-Thus, we see that Roman Catholic apologists have resorted to apocryphal literature in order to substantiate their claims.
-One may as well justify non-Christian teaching by citing extra-biblical sources such as the Quran or Jewish Kabbalah.
+Thus, we see that Roman Catholic officials have resorted to apocryphal literature in order to substantiate their claims.
+The beliefs Origen himself encountered have been kept alive to this very day.
+The perpetual virginity of Mary is another one of those uninspired traditions that grew up around the New Testament.
+With this approach to validating doctrine, one may as well justify non-Christian teaching by citing extra-biblical sources such as the Quran or Jewish Kabbalah.

 No comments: